Olorlade/Furnas-Food-Sales-Analysis/README.md

 - Calculated Metrics: Derived sales efficiency, profit margin, and spending pattern distribution.
 - New Columns & Measures: Created calculated fields to enhance analysis.
 - New Parameters: Defined variables for the number of products, pricing factors, and sales cycles

+# Data Analysis
+- Revenue and cost trends over the months were analyzed to identify peak sales periods.
+- Customer segmentation based on age groups and spending patterns.
+- Promotion code effectiveness was evaluated to determine the best discount strategies.
+- Sales personnel performance was reviewed to highlight top contributors to profit.
+- Regional sales comparison provided insights into high-revenue locations.

 # Key Findings
 •	The 25-34 age group generated the highest revenue ($133.1K), indicating strong purchasing power.